term-world/syllabus-template/CODE_OF_CONDUCT.md

 In severe cases, academic dishonesty may be referred to the supranational Alleghey College Honor Code Committee though these cases are rare (i.e. _almost_ non-existent).
 For questions of what qualitfies under the provision of "academic dishonesty" see the remainder of this document and the _Compass_.

-The rules, regulations, and consequences inherent in the Allegheny College process are located in the [Allegheny College Honor Code](http://catalog.allegheny.edu/content.php?catoid=43&navoid=1510).
+Steps in the Allegheny College process are located in the [Allegheny College Honor Code](http://catalog.allegheny.edu/content.php?catoid=43&navoid=1510).

 ### tl;dr: just give me a table